-Covid-19: Although as at 31 March 2021 some of the potential financial impacts of the Covid-19 pandemic were known and to a degree mitigated through Government emergency grant, there is potential for the financial implications of Covid-19 to impact the Council over the medium to longer term.
-It is recognised that the pandemic is potentially an Adjusting Balance Sheet Event in the context of the 2020/21 Financial Statements, however there is still considerable uncertainty with respect to the progress of the pandemic and of the national recovery.
-Detailed notes are included where appropriate within the statements identifying the impact of Covid-19 in 2020/21.
+Covid-19: Although as at 31 March 2022 a large proportion of the financial impacts of the Covid-19 pandemic were known and to a degree mitigated through Government emergency grant, there remains some limited potential for the financial implications of Covid-19 to impact the Council over the medium to longer term.
+It is recognised that the pandemic is potentially an Adjusting Balance Sheet Event in the context of the 2021/22 Financial Statements.
+Even though Covid restrictions have been removed, there is still however uncertainty with respect to the longer term impact of the pandemic due to the unknown pace of the local and national recovery.
+Detailed notes are included where appropriate within the statements identifying the impact of Covid-19 in 2021/22.